Abbotsford campus, B370

 PhD, Historical, Quantitative, & Theoretical Psychology, SFU

 MA, Developmental Psychology, SFU

-Donna’s primary area of research involves the critical analysis of methodological, statistical, and psychometric concepts, their historical and current uses in psychological inquiry, and the philosophical assumptions underlying those uses.
+Donna’s primary area of research examines the relationship between methodology, epistemology, and language.
+This involves the critical analysis of methodological, statistical, and psychometric concepts, their historical and current uses in psychological inquiry, and the philosophical assumptions underlying those uses.
 She has written on various methodological topics including measurement (quantification), null hypothesis testing, statistical error, meta-analysis, conceptual analysis, and the role of qualitative research in psychology.
-She is particularly interested in questions pertaining to the foundations of psychology (as a subject and as a discipline) and the philosophy of science.
+She is particularly interested in questions pertaining to the foundations of psychology (as a subject and as a discipline) and the history and philosophy of science.